Tax Policy in Virginia

 of Virginia corporations pay zero corporate income tax

 Combating corporate tax avoidance would likely also reduce racial inequality because white households receive outsized benefits from the status quo due to greater likelihood of owning stock (and in larger amounts) than Black and Latino households.
 Research suggests that state corporate income taxes are, in large part, taxes on shareholders based on who ultimately pays the tax.
 Median wealth among white households is 8 times greater than median wealth among Black households and 5 times greater than that of Latino households according to recent Federal Reserve data, which pre-dates the impacts of COVID-19.

 The federal Earned Income Tax Credit (EITC) and Child Tax Credit (CTC) are proven tools to boost family incomes.

-Refundability would help to increase incomes for working families across the state, particularly Black and Latinx families, and would help to address long-standing wage gaps that persist for Black and Latinx working people.
+Improving the state’s EITC is one step toward a more equitable tax system.
+Increased refundability will help to boost incomes for working families across the state, particularly Black and Latino families, and help to address long-standing wage gaps that persist for Black and Latino working people.

-Virginia could also enact a refundable CTC to boost family incomes even further and help families better afford basics like childcare, transportation, and food.
+Virginia can further improve the EITC and could also enact a refundable CTC to boost family incomes even further and help families better afford basics like child care, transportation, and food.